eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 <img width="250" height="250" alt="Screenshot2 2025-09-19 144130" src="https://github.com/user-attachments/assets/3652847a-56c4-43c3-a758-f07d894d5d77" />

-These boards are designed to trigger a USB Power Delivery (USB PD) capable power bank to output a specific voltage level (i.e 5V, 9V, 12V, 15V & 20V) we can then solder on its output pins a 4.5mm DC Jack cable which we plug into our laptop.
-In our case, we need a power source capable of delivering 20V at 3.25A (65W) which is well within the limits of a USB PD capable 65W Type-C power bank.
+These boards are designed to trigger a USB Power Delivery (USB PD) capable power bank to output a specific voltage level (i.e 5V, 9V, 12V, 15V & 20V) we can then solder on its output pins a 4.5mm DC Jack cable which we can plug into the laptop.
+As for the power source, we need a 20V source thats capable of outputing 3.25A (65W) which is well within the limits of a USB PD capable 65W Type-C power bank.

 So by using a 65W USB PD capable power bank + USB PD Trigger module + 4.5mm DC Power jack cable and plugging it into the laptop would make this work right???